ros/catkin/doc/user_guide/rosbuild_migration.rst

 Since catkinized packages cannot depend on rosbuild packages, the migration has to start with core stacks and move on along the dependency chain.
-This is the motivation for the wet/dry metaphor alon a rising tide.
+This is the motivation for the wet/dry metaphor along a rising tide.

 Quick start guide
 .................

-.. todo:: The separation into stacks and packages is going to be dropped, then this page needs to be changed accordingly.

-At a high level, the key steps to convert a ROS stack from rosbuild to catkin are:
+At a high level, the key steps to convert a ROS stack from rosbuild to catkin packages are:

 1. Create a catkin workspace to hold your migrated projects
-2. Move any project to catkin workspace once all their dependencies are catkinized
+2. Move any project to this catkin workspace once all its dependencies are catkinized

-..
-3. In each stack, update the manifests (``stack.xml``...)
-..
-4. Create a top-level ``CMakeLists.txt`` for the stack...
+3. Convert your stack into a meta-package, unless it was a unary rosbuild stack (Unary rosbuild stacks are stacks with just one package, those will become one catkin package)

+ 2. create a catkin package in your old stack folder and name it like the stack, this is going to be the meta-package (as an example, see ros_comm/ros_comm)
+ 3. add all other packages of the old stack as run_depend tags of the meta-package in the package.xml
+ 4. remove the stack.xml, the information from it moves into the package.xml of the meta-package
+ 5. What previously was your 'stack' folder should not contain only packages and at most one meta-package.

 5. For each folder containing a ``manifest.xml`` file:

- a.
-Replace the exported explicit compiler and linker flags with a dynamic pkg-config invocation:

-   ``<cpp cflags="`pkg-config --cflags PACKAGE_NAME`" lflags="`pkg-config --libs PACKAGE_NAME`"/>``

-This allows rosbuild packages to depend on catkinized packages.

- b.
-Create a CMakeLists.txt file containing a ``catkin_project(PACKAGE_NAME)`` invocation...
+ a. rename the ``manifest.xml`` to ``package.xml``
+ b. add a name tag with the name of the package, which should also be the folder name
  c.
-Combine ``rosdep`` keys from ``manifest.xml`` files into ``stack.xml`` as ``build_depends`` and ``depends`` keys...
+If missing, create a CMakeLists.txt file containing a ``catkin_project()`` invocation

 4. In each ``CMakeLists.txt``:

  a.
-Switch from rosbuild macros to the underlying CMake commands
+If rosbuild macros were used, switch from rosbuild macros to the underlying CMake commands
+ b.
+Declare how your targets (c++ binaries) shall be installed

 Detailed migration guide
 ........................

+rosbuld wrapped several CMake macros with macros named ``rosbuild_...``.
+Catkin attempts to not wrap commands, so you will be using the standard cmake macros, with only a few added catkin macros if necessary.

 - Macro migration: